 - Make more money.
 Look for opportunities to bring in more income.
 Start a side hustle, look for freelance opportunities, or invest in assets that can generate passive income.

 - Eliminate Debt.
 Try to get rid of any high-interest debt you are carrying, including car payments and credit card debt.
-Pay off debt as soon as possible, then redirect that money into savings.
+Pay off debt as soon as possible, then redirect that money into a high yield savings account.

 How to know if FIRE is the best choice for you